Learn about many of the available medications in our database.

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Hypersensitivity reaction: Enfuvirtide may cause hypersensitivity reactions in some people.
-While these are not true allergic reactions, if you experience symptoms such as rash, fever, nausea, vomiting, chills, tremors, or severe dizziness, you should contact your doctor right away.
+Hypersensitivity reaction: Enfuvirtide may cause hypersensitivity reactions for some people.
+If you experience symptoms such as rash, fever, nausea, vomiting, chills, tremors, or severe dizziness, you should get medical attention right away.

 Pneumonia: People taking enfuvirtide may have a higher risk of pneumonia caused by bacteria.
 If you have risk factors for pneumonia, such as being a smoker, using IV drugs, or having previous lung disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.